how many puppies can a doberman have

 Luteinizing Hormone

 Some veterinarians measure LH directly to catch its spike.
-However, an LH surge lasts 12 to 24 hours, meaning it is easy to miss.
+However, an LH surge lasts 12 to 24 hours, making it easy to miss.
 Ovulation occurs three or four days after the LH spike.

 Many vets will utilize the results of both LH and progesterone serum levels to make breeding recommendations for their clients.
 Others combine vaginal smears and progesterone hormone levels in their analyses.